dragonflydb/documentation/docs/getting-started/docker.md

 ## Step 3

-Continue being great and build your app with the power of DragonflyDB!
+Continue being great and build your app with the power of Dragonfly!